vtog/labGuides/source/ocp/node-mirror-registry.rst

           source: quay.io/openshift-release-dev/ocp-release

 #.
 With ``./oc-mirror-workspace/results-xxxxxxxxxx/catalogSource-redhat-operator-index.yaml``
    a new object for each mirror will need to be created.
-Update the "name" and "image" for each mirror.
+Update the "name" by appending the node-name to the end of the string for each mirror before creating the object.

    .. code-block:: yaml
-      :emphasize-lines: 4, 7
+      :emphasize-lines: 4

       apiVersion: operators.coreos.com/v1alpha1
       kind: CatalogSource
       metadata:
-        name: redhat-operator-host31
+        name: redhat-operator-index-host32
         namespace: openshift-marketplace
       spec:
-        image: host31.ocp2.lab.local:8443/redhat/redhat-operator-index:v4.12
+        image: host32.ocp2.lab.local:8443/redhat/redhat-operator-index:v4.12
         sourceType: grpc

 #.
 Just like before we'll need to append the new registry to the pull-secret.